 Our 3-credit online courses normally require a minimum of 12-15 hours of independent student activity per week.
-GEOG 589 will require attending one webinar presentation each week using Adobe Connect.
+GEOG 589 will require attending one webinar presentation each week using Zoom.
 Sessions will be recorded for those who cannot attend live.
-Access to and use of Adobe Connect is covered in the Orientation.
+Access to and use of Zoom is covered in the Orientation.

 Lessons include selected reading assignments, peer-to-peer discussions, and a guided writing assignment on the topic for each week.